-The remainder of this document addresses each of these areas by presenting what the Jewish faith has to offer, what is going on in the community today, a long term vision, and the seven-year goals to achieve that vision.
+The remainder of this document addresses each of these areas by presenting what the Jewish faith has to offer, what is going on in the community today, a long term vision, and the seven-year goals to achieve that vision based on what is going on and what exists.

-These sections are based on the inputs of the community through the website: JewishClimateCampaign.org.
+These sections are dynamic and are based on the inputs of the community through a website: climate.hazon.org.
 Contributors ranged form leaders of Jewish Environmental organizations to citizens interested in lending a voice.